cxzczxzc/ReminderWebApp/README.md

 # ReminderWebApp
-Appointment Reminder Application built using Java Spring MVC and Twilio
+Appointment Reminder Application built using Java Spring MVC and Twilio.

 ## What is the use of this application?